ed-components/ed-components/README.md

 ## TODO

-- [ ] Share lit librairies between components js files in the website(Currently builded with esbuild).
+- [ ] Share lit librairies between components js files in the website(Currently bundled with esbuild).
+OR use vanilla web-components without lit.
+- [ ] Doc implement search with [Pagefind](https://pagefind.app/)